-- 1. Due to the fact that arrangements for study abroad have to be made in an earlier stage, there must be a high probability that the inclusion requirement from Article 5.3 of the EER, will be met at the end of the academic year.
-Therefore, to be considered for exchange: - a. after block 3 of year 1, students wanting to go on exchange should have already obtained 22 ECTS from year 1 - b.
-The Research Project from the student's first semester must be successfully completed with credit points being awarded - c.
-The Board of Examiners can deviate from a) in cases that a student has applied for a university that is an Erasmus partner. - 2.
+- 1. Due to the fact that arrangements for study abroad have to be made at an earlier stage, there must be a high probability that the inclusion requirements from Article 5.3 of the EER, will be met at the end of the academic year.
+Therefore, to be considered for exchange (withstanding Article 5.3 of the EER): - a.
+60 ECTS from course year 1 and at least 22 ECTS from course year 2 have to be obtained after the first semester of year 2, - b. project 2-1 or MaRBLe 2.0 semester 2-1 must be successfully completed with credit points being awarded, - c.
+The Board of Examiners can deviate from a) if a student has applied for a university that is an Erasmus partner. - 2.
 The Board of Examiners selects the students to be nominated for exchange from the pool of applicants.
 The Board of Examiners selects students based on the criteria stated in Article 20 and on past academic and non-academic conduct. - 3.
-Any allocation of exchange partners is conditional on the requirements of Article 5.3 of the EER and meeting those conditions is the responsibility of the student.
+Any allocation to exchange partners is conditional on the requirements stated in Article 5.3 of the EER and meeting those conditions is the responsibility of the student.